nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `PaidCommandParser#parse()` - Returns an instance of `PaidCommand`.
 * `UnpaidCommandParser#parse()` - Returns an instance of `UnpaidCommand`.

-To represent a student's payment status, a `PaymentStatus` class is created.
+To represent a student's payment status, a `PaymentStatus` class is introduced.
 It stores an immutable instance variable `hasPaid`, of boolean type.
 We then work with the `Student` model, and implement `PaymentStatus` as a field in `Student`.

 <img src="images/StudentWithPaymentStatusClassDiagram.png" width="150" />